Analog fast Fourier transforms for scalable and efficient signal processing: The analog fast Fourier transform

 In digital hardware, the DFT is generally computed using an FFT algorithm.
 The FFT exploits divide-and-conquer techniques to compute the DFT using far fewer operations than by computing the above MVM directly.
 This fundamentally reduces the DFT's computational complexity, and hence its energy scaling, from $\mathcal{O}(N^2)$ to $\mathcal{O}(N \text{log}_2 N)$ \cite{Duhamel1990}.
 The reduction is possible by exploiting the symmetries of the DFT matrix.
 For matrices without symmetry or periodicity, such as matrices of deep neural network (DNN) weights, the number of operations is irreducible without the use of approximations.

-The conventional analog IMC approach to the DFT is to first expand the matrix $\mathbf{W}_N$ into its real and imaginary parts, program the resulting matrix onto a resistive memory crossbar, then compute the DFT directly as an analog MVM \cite{cai2016memristor,li2018analogue,zhao2023energy,Song2024}.
-When the DFT is computed directly using a single array, the energy scales simply with the number of outputs of a DFT; that is, $\mathcal{O}(N)$.
+The conventional analog IMC approach to the DFT is to program the real and imaginary parts of the matrix $\mathbf{W}_N$ onto a resistive memory crossbar, then compute Equation \ref{eq:dft} directly as an analog MVM \cite{cai2016memristor,li2018analogue,zhao2023energy,Song2024}.
+When the DFT is computed directly using a single array, the energy scales with the number of outputs of a DFT, which is $\mathcal{O}(N)$.
 However, this result holds only for small $N$.
 As $N$ becomes large, the matrix $\mathbf{W}_N$ eventually exceeds the maximum size of a memory array.
-The upper bound on the physical array size can arise from many factors, including the maximum current supported by the peripheral circuitry \cite{wan2022compute}, parasitic $IR$ voltage drops along the array interconnects \cite{xiao2021analysis}, accumulation of memory device conductance errors and noise \cite{OnTheAccuracy}, write disturb due to accumulated leakage currents \cite{Burr2014}, and process yield considerations.
-Extending the direct MVM approach to this regime requires a large DFT matrix to be split across many physical arrays, with each array producing partial results that must be digitized then added, as shown in Fig. \ref{fig:cooley_tukey}a.
-In this case, the number of ADC conversions needed to produce a single DFT output scales as $\mathcal{O}(N)$, leading to an overall energy scaling of $\mathcal{O}(N^2)$.
-The area scales either with the total number of ADCs (if peripheral circuits are larger) or the number of elements in the DFT matrix (if the array is larger); in either case, the area scaling is also $\mathcal{O}(N^2)$.
-The rapid, quadratic growth of both energy and area with $N$ limits the size and nature of problems that can be processed efficiently with this approach using analog hardware.
+There are many factors that constrain the physical size of resistive crossbars, including the maximum current supported by the peripheral circuitry \cite{wan2022compute}, parasitic $IR$ voltage drops along the array interconnects \cite{xiao2021analysis}, accumulation of memory device conductance errors and noise \cite{OnTheAccuracy}, write disturb \cite{Burr2014}, and process yield considerations.
+In this regime, the direct MVM approach requires a large DFT matrix to be split across many physical arrays, with each array producing partial results that are digitized then added, as shown in Fig. \ref{fig:cooley_tukey}a.
+The number of ADC conversions needed to produce a single element of $\mathbf{X}$ scales as $\mathcal{O}(N)$, leading to a total DFT energy scaling of $\mathcal{O}(N^2)$.
+The area also scales as $\mathcal{O}(N^2)$, regardless of whether it is dominated by the peripheral circuits or the memory array.
+The rapid, quadratic growth of energy and area with $N$ limits the size and nature of problems that can be processed efficiently with this approach using analog hardware.